Regular Expressions

 # Find all lines containing "error" in log file

-grep 'error' application.log
+grep 'ERROR' application.log

 # Shows every line that contains the word "error"